PatrickMatthiesen/DSYS-gRPC-template/README.md

     }
     ```

-2. Make a method that matches the endpoint in your proto file.
-To do this you need to give your struct the method.
-This is done by adding the "(s *Server)" part as in the examples below.
+2. Make a method that matches the endpoint in your proto file and add `(s *Server)`.
+This attaches the method to the server struct so it can run when someone calls our endpoint.
    - For an endpoint that does no streaming, then we need to give the method a context and the input type.
 For the return we need to return a pair of your return type and an error.

     ```go